Posts

 Showing posts from 2020

-Magic Triangle - Solution
+Magic Triangle - Solved

 Image

-I first saw this Magic Triangle puzzle in CSIRO ’s Double Helix here : You are given a triangle with circle on each point and on each side: Magic Triangle Then, using the numbers from 1 to 6, arrange them in a triangle with three numbers on each side.
-Swap them around until the sides all add up to the same number.
-Finally, sum each side to 10.
-Method Let’s label the triangle: starting from any vertex label the nodes: Labelled Magic Triangle The method to solve this problem is broken into the following steps: get all permutations of numbers 1 to 6 as a, b, c, d, e, f filter permutation to satisfy conditions: a + b + c == c + d + e == e + f + a and final condition: a + b +c == 10 Using Haskell All permutations of numbers 1 to 6: import Data.List permutations [ 1 ..
-6 ] This will give 6! = 720 permutations.
-Filter on sides summing up to the same value: [ [(a,b,c), (c,d,e), (e,f,a)] | [a,b,c,d,e,f] <- permutations [ 1 ..
-6 ], a + b + c ==...
+Magic Triangles This puzzle features in CSIRO ’s Double Helix blog post, A Magic Triangle Brainteaser .
+The Magic Triangle problem involves arranging integers on a triangle.
+Consider a triangle with a circle at each vertex and along each side: Magic Triangle Arrange the numbers 1 to 6 in the circles so that each side sums to the same value.
+This specific challenge requires each side to sum to 10.
+Method for Triangles First, label the nodes sequentially starting from any vertex: Labelled Magic Triangle The solution involves the following steps: Generate all permutations of numbers 1 to 6 as a , b , c , d , e , f .
+Filter permutations to satisfy the magic shape condition: a + b + c = c + d + e = e + f + a .
+Apply the final condition: a + b + c = 10 .
+Using Haskell Generate all permutations of the numbers 1 to 6: import Data.List permutations [ 1 ..
+6 ] This yields 6! = 720 permutations.
+Filter f...

 Viral Maths Problems